Niya Kingdom

+History

+Late Bronze

-In the Amarna letters correspondence of 1350-1335 BC, Nii is only referenced in two letters, but each is of some importance.
-The city of Tunip in the northern Levant had been trying to communicate to the Egyptian pharaoh for two decades, and finally resorted to another letter, EA 59: entitled: "From the citizens of Tunip", (EA for 'el Amarna').
+In the Amarna letters correspondence of 1350-1335 BC, Nii is referenced in two letters.
+The city of Tunip in the northern Levant had been trying to communicate to the Egyptian pharaoh for two decades, and resorted to another letter, EA 59: entitled: "From the citizens of Tunip", (EA for 'el Amarna').
 The city-state of Arqa also sent a letter to pharaoh, requesting aid (EA 100).

 The other letter referencing Nii concerns the individual Etakkama, his collusion with the Hittites, and the takeover of territory, 'city-states', and peoples in the northern and western Levant.

+Mitanni Period

+In the 15th century BC, the entire region came under the control of the Mitanni Empire.